suryakosaraju/NewsAPI-PWA/README.md

 #### `npm run build`

-We must build the app and run the http from our directory.
+We must build the app and run an http server from our build directory.
-Run it in incognito mode to avoid any issues with your current browser cache.
+It is optimal to run it in incognito mode to avoid issues with your current browser cache.

 ### `Performance Report by Lighthouse`